xDSN-Labs/XDSN-Core/docs/README.md

 ## Contributing

-The .sh scripts inside the /scripts folder are currently under active development and excluded from version control while the MVP is being refined.
+The Node.js and .sh scripts inside the /scripts folder are currently under active development and excluded from version control while the MVP is being refined.
 Configuration files like scripts/config.json are public and stable for reference.
 Scripts will be included once they meet stability and usability criteria.